maximegris/angular-electron/README.md

 git clone https://github.com/maximegris/angular-electron.git
 ```

-Install dependencies with your favorite dependency manager (npm or yarn) :
+Install dependencies with your favorite dependencies manager (npm or yarn) :

 ``` bash
 npm install
 ```

-If you want to use Angular-cli to generate components & co, you must to install it globally.
+If you want to use Angular-cli to generate components, you must install `@angular/cli` in the global context.
-Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed an old version of angular-cli and need to upgrade it.
+Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed an previous version of `angular-cli`.

 ``` bash
 npm install -g @angular/cli